splunk/splunk-cloud-auth-js/README.md

 ### Examples

-For examples showing how to use the Cloud-Auth packages, see the `examples` directory at the root level of each package directory.
+For examples showing how to use the Auth packages, see the `examples` directory at the root level of each package directory.

 ## Built with